E-v7/discord_music_bot/README.md

 ## To Run Locally
 - Run command "npm install" to install all required node modules
+- Create a file named ".env"
-- Set your discord bot token in the .env as "DISCORD_TOKEN={your token here}"
+- Inside the .env file add DISCORD_TOKEN="{your token here}"
 - Run command "node .\index.js" from your project directory